alexeikrumshyn/rummikub/README.md

 # rummikub
-A textually interfaced game of Rummikub using TDD principles for COMP 4004
+A textually interfaced game of Rummikub using TDD & BDD principles for COMP 4004

 How to import the project into IntelliJ:
 1. Download and extract ZIP from GitHub.